- Oggetto:

 This course contributes to the educational objectives of the preparatory area of the master degree course in Biotechnologies and chemistry in diagnostics and it is aimed at providing students with solid knowledge in the design and development of imaging probes for in vivo diagnostic, a core of the master degree.
 In particular, the course aims to provide students with:

-- an introduction to interdisciplinary (chemical, biological, radiological) language and to the scientific methodologies related the dsign of imaging probes.
+- an introduction to interdisciplinary (chemical, biological, radiological) language and to the scientific methodologies related the design of imaging probes.

--an overview of the imaging probes available for the different imaging techniques, that are used in pre-clinical studies and in the clinical practice for the diagnosis of different pathologies (MRI, x-ray TC, OI, US, PAI).
+-an overview of the imaging probes available for the different imaging techniques (MRI, x-ray TC, OI, US, PAI), that are used in pre-clinical studies and in the clinical practice for the diagnosis of different pathologies.
 The general features and chemical properties of probes used for in vitro and in vivo diagnostic procedures will be elucidated as well as the specific characteristics related to the different imaging modalities.

 - an in-depth knowledge into the methods for preparation and characterization of imaging probes, including knowledge of chemistry and biology.